Best Extra Firm Mattress

 Read our full ZenHaven Mattress Review to learn more!

 Helix has designed several versions of their mattress, one to suit every type of sleeper.
-Some of the factors they considered when designing their mattress include weight, body type, and sleep position; one mattress does not fit all.
+Some of the factors they considered when designing their mattress include weight, body type, and sleeping position; one mattress does not fit all.

 Their firm mattress options include the Helix Twilight and the Helix Dawn.
-Both offer a layered composition of memory foam and dynamic foam to create the right combination of pressure relief and contour for the body.
+Both offer a layered composition of memory foam and dynamic foam to create the right combination of pressure relief and contouring for the body.
 Bottom line: they are comfortable, yet solid.

 The Twilight is the best mattress for side sleepers and provides excellent pressure point relief.
 The Dawn is best suited for back and stomach sleepers and conforms well to the body.

 Bonus: Helix mattresses come with free shipping to the United States, a 100-night trial, and a 10-year warranty.
 Helix is also one of our top picks for the best bed in a box!

 Read our full Helix Mattress Review for more details!

-It’s not secret firm beds are not for everyone.
+It’s not secret that firm beds are not for everyone.
 If you are wondering if a firm bed would make a good option for you, check out the following categories of sleepers.
 Do you fall into one of these categories?
 If so, you might want to give a firm mattress a shot.

 You may have heard from your doctor that proper posture is an important component to reducing chronic back pain.
 This doesn’t end when you’re sleeping.
 If the spine is out of alignment for 8 hours every day, you will notice via symptoms, such as aches and pains, that develop.
 A firmer mattress will reduce the risk of improper spinal alignment.

 Your spine is not the only portion of your body that requires support while you sleep.
-Those who suffer from shoulder, neck, hip and other joint pain will require more support and stabilization from their mattress to reduce or ease pain.
+Those who suffer from shoulder, neck, hip and other joint pain will require more support and stabilization from their mattress to reduce or ease the pain.

 At least 20-25% of your sleep should be a deep sleep.
 To get to this stage in sleep, however, you need to feel comfortable and relaxed.
-Firm mattresses offer the support to allow your entire body to settle easily into a comfortable position so you can get sufficient time in deep sleep.
+Firm mattresses offer the support to allow your entire body to settle easily into a comfortable sleep position so you can get sufficient time in a deep sleep.